 I'm a college senior.
 Am I eligible to apply to the Master of Finance program?

 The Rady School welcomes applications from undergraduates who have excelled academically and personally and who can articulate their reasons for continuing directly to the Master of Finance program.
-Undergraduate majors in quantitative, computer science, engineering, or other technical disciplines are particularly encouraged to apply, but these are by no means the only majors we consider.
-Please contact the Rady MBA/Masters Admissions Office for more information.
+Undergraduate majors in quantitative, engineering or technical disciplines are particularly relevant, but these are by no means the only majors we consider.
+Please contact the Rady Master of Finance Admissions Office for more information.

 Does the Rady School accept students with advanced degrees?

 The Rady School welcomes applications from individuals who have already completed advanced study in science, engineering, technology, or other quantitative disciplines.